blocksds/sdk/readme.rst

 For licensing information, check `this <docs/licenses.rst>`_.

-C++ standard library support is very limited and experimental.
-Also, Note that the C++ standard library (``avr-libcpp``) is licensed under the GPL 3.0 with an exception that lets you license your compiled application under any license, as long as the compiler you have used is GCC.
-If you use any other compiler, you need to license your application under the GPL 3.0.
+C++ standard library support is limited.
+It is provided by `avr-libcpp
+<https://github.com/modm-io/avr-libstdcpp>`_.
+If you don't use GCC as a
+compiler, check the licensing notes of this library.

 2. Setup
 ********